mkudija/mkudija.github.io/reading-notes/_md/2021-07-20-Witness to Hope.md

 Themes:
 - Christian humanism and anthropology as a response to the dangers of modernity
-- Speaking truth to power, the power of hope, and how there is no fear if we are rooted in Christ
+- Speaking truth to power, the power of hope, and how there is no fear if we are rooted in Christ: "Be not afraid!"
+(66)
-- Always propose, never impose
+- Always propose, never impose: "You must decide" (13, 105)
+- Priority of culture: history is driven by culture (7)
+- The crisis of the modern world is a crisis of *ideas*, and a crisis of the *idea of a human person* (7)
+- The drama of life: we are moral agents, and Christ is the center of the cosmic drama (8)
+- The Law of the Gift (136)
+-

+from Prologue (6-7)
+- Against modernity's pleasure seeking, he teaches that suffering is central and redemptive (34: redemptive suffering central to Polish self-understanding)
+- Against intellectual skepticism, he teaches that universal truths exist, are knowable, and impose moral duties (70)
+- Against plastic personality, he defends a universal human nature
+- Against a world that equates happiness with success, he teaches that happiness comes from obedient submission to truth and love
+- Against utility, he focuses on inherent human dignity
+-

 <details>